Friday, March 27, 2009

 Viva Mexico, Cuppage Terrace

-Viva Mexico (23 Cuppage Road, Cuppage Terrace, tel: 6235 0440) is one of the new Mexican places that's opened along with the rest of Cuppage Terrace after the renovation along that stretch.
-Apparently, these guys are run by the Palate Vine group that also manages Vintage India, Ras The Essence of India and also The Tent.
-I'm going to have to file this as a Mexican and not Mexican't for a personal reference since I thought the food was actually not bad and the prompt and polite service was definitely appreciated.
+Viva Mexico (23 Cuppage Road, Cuppage Terrace, tel: 6235 0440) is a new Mexican restaurant that's opened at Cuppage Terrace after the renovation.
+From what I could discover, they're are run by the Palate Vine group that also manages Vintage India, Ras The Essence of India and also The Tent.
+I thought the food was not bad.
+Their prompt and polite service was definitely appreciated.

-Could I mention the comforting side of beans and cheese as well.
-Oh, these guys got medium rare right so that's a good sign for me.
+Steak came with a side of beans and cheese as well.
+These guys got medium rare right so that's a good sign for me.

-The dessert here that you see would be the pumpkin en tacha.
-The chilled pumpkin sure tasted poached rather than fresh as described.
-Sitting in a pool of brown cane sugar concentrate call piloncillo and a generous pour of heavy cream, it did taste like an extremely robust bubor char char.
-So robust like no other bubor char char in fact.
-There were some bits of chopped guava at the bottom as well, but nothing was really left of the original flavor of the fruit.
-Neither could I discern any of the cinnamon and cloves that was suppose to be in this dessert.
-No complains about the pumpkin, but the rest of it was really too sweet for my liking.
+The dessert here was their pumpkin en tacha.
+The chilled pumpkin sure tasted like it had been stewed.
+Sitting in a pool of brown cane sugar concentrate call piloncillo and a generous pour of heavy cream.
+There were some bits of chopped guava at the bottom as well, but nothing of those could actually be tasted or identified.
+Also couldn't discern any of the cinnamon and cloves that were suppose to be in this dessert.
+No complains about the pumpkin itself but the rest of it was too sweet.

 2 comments: